assignments-codex/level-3-assignments/week-5/day-2-breakout-task.md

 #### Goal

-Test a utility function.
+Test a utility function and cover an edge case.

 #### Steps

 1. Complete what we built in lecture.
-2. Write tests for a pure function covering at least one edge case.
+2. Write tests for a pure function with one edge case.
 3. Extra practice if you want
-   - add a second test file
+   - write a small table of inputs and expected outputs